PrakashDahal/prakashdahal.github.io/content/blogs/documentation/markdown.md

 ## Obsidian

 Obsidian is a popular note-taking and knowledge management application.
 It usages markdown.
-It has some cool features that I like most: `Bidirectional Linking`, `Graphical View` and `Community Plugins`.
+It has some cool features that I like most are: `Bidirectional Linking`, `Graphical View` and `Community Plugins`.

 <a href="https://obsidian.md/" target="_blank">Click Here</a> explore more about Obsidian.